- My Story: White Sugar Free

 There are many ways to sweeten food, but some are found naturally in the environment, like honey and maple syrup, and others are made in a factory or lab, like Splenda, dextrose, and high fructose corn syrup.

 Although all sweeteners add calories to your meal and can feed nasty things like bacteria in your bodies, natural sweeteners have at least some redeeming value.
 Raw honey (use the code Katie15 for 15% off at that site!) is antiviral, and maple syrup and molasses have some vitamins and minerals.
 Refined white sugar comes from sugar cane, and it is so processed that all the minerals are stripped right out (they end up in the molasses).
 Refined sugars are 100% empty calories that do nothing but harm your body (and taste good, unfortunately).

 There are some less refined sweeteners as well, alternatives to white sugar like Rapadura, Sucanat, and evaporated cane juice.
 I’m not entirely convinced that these aren’t just expensive replacements for white sugar.
 Some day I’ll find the time to do the research into sweeteners!
 Any thoughts on that subject?

 For now, I just know I need to cut down on the white sugar and anything that ends in –ose on an ingredients label.
 It’s not doing anything good for me!

-UPDATE: Lisa Byrne, a biochemist who is also a certified holistic health counselor, offers a free 19-page eBook on Breaking the Sugar Habit here.
+UPDATE: Lisa Byrne, a biochemist who is also a certified holistic health counselor, offers a free 19-page eBook on Breaking the Sugar Habit here (link no longer available).
 It’s simple, to the point, and very well done.